BartolHrg/VB.C-CPP/README.md

 ## How it started

-At first it was just a pair of macros:
+At first, it was just a pair of macros:
 ```c
 #define DECL(var, type) type var
 #define AS ,